Before the Youth Runs Away

 Under Quebec law, parents are the primary caregivers for their children until they reach the age of majority.
 This means they are responsible for their child’s care, supervision and education until the age of 18.
 Quebec laws are in place to protect the child’s safety and development.
 For this reason, children must come back where they live at the agreed-upon time and may not leave without your permission or that of the people responsible for them.
 When this happens and it is impossible to confirm your child’s whereabouts, the situation is considered to be a runaway or a disappearance.
 A disappearance means the child did not leave voluntarily or has become lost.

-In the case of a runaway, it is the young person who decides to leave on their own.
+In the case of a runaway, it is the youth who decides to leave on their own.
 In the previous days or weeks, they may have mentioned or indicated that they wanted to leave.
 As a parent, you should contact the police.
 To find out how to do this, see this page.
 You and your child are both experiencing the situation in different ways.
 Ask questions to understand your child’s point of view and visit this page to learn more about running away.

 When you and your teenager are going through a conflict or having a hard time, communication is key.
 Although it is not always easy, your role is to encourage communication at all times.
 Try to stay calm and avoid negative comments.
 Here are some tips to help you: